ItzKatze/TheHypixelRecreationMod/README.md

 - `/getArmorStandInfos <radius>` Gets the position information of armor stands in the defined radius. (wip)
 - `/getScoreboardInfo` Prints out the scoreboard information in chat.
 - `Keybind K` Copies the texture ID of the hovered player head into the clipboard.
+- `Keybind L` Copies the lore of the hovered item.